augustgl/screamIRC/README.md

 Features:

-1. load to one bot
+1. load to one bot     -loadone <BOT ID> <WEBSITE>
-2. load to all bots
+2. load to all bots    -loadall <WEBSITE>
-3. get a list of other computers on the network
+3. get a list of other computers on the network     -listnet <BOT ID>

 all bots have a randomly generated nickname prefaced by [WINDOWS]